MARIO SAVINI, enriching the bio-ethical debate in the field of biomedia

 Words by Bilge Hasdemir

-As soon as I finished my studies at the University, I got a scholarship and started a collaboration with the Academy of Fine Arts in Macerata (Italy) where a new technologies department was being created.
+As soon as I finished my studies at the university, I got a scholarship and started a collaboration with the Academy of Fine Arts in Macerata (Italy) where a new technologies department was being created.
 Later, in 2001, I was entrusted with the teaching of “net art” within the course of contemporary art history.
 Here, I was lucky enough to meet some professors with whom I started a process of collaboration and discussion on issues related to the relationship between art and new technologies.
 In the same year, I founded and directed the contemporary art magazine Extrart (until 2009).
 Thanks to several collaborators, it was possible to create a reality able to approach young artists who dealt with these issues.
 At the same time, the frequent trips, mainly abroad, have enriched my knowledge giving me the opportunity to understand concretely what was happening in other countries.
-These thrusts have encouraged me to believe in projects that passionate and stimulate me every day.
+These thrusts have encouraged me to believe in projects that are passionate and stimulate me every day.

 What are your aims as a theoretic working between art and science?

 As the French neurobiologist Jean Pierre Changeux states, a rule on which everyone agrees in science as in art is “novelty”, which excludes the known, the already seen or the already felt.
 I can say that my studies concern the continuous pursuit of “novelty” in the deepest and most fascinating relationships between art, science and life.
-In this context, I pay much more attention to the concept of dematerialisation of art.
+In this context, I pay much more attention to the concept of the dematerialisation of art.
 On the other hand, the transformation of the artist’s figure – as Yves Michaud would say – from “creator of works” to “producer of experiences” is strengthened in our time.
 We are faced with the loss of the boundaries between art and life where the different languages contaminate, blend and complement each other with an unprecedented continuity.
-Art not only experiments with new languages, but also loses the characteristics that had distinguished it enlarging its field of research and confusing itself with the most relevant aspects of existence.
+Art not only experiments with new languages but also loses the characteristics that had distinguished it enlarging its field of research and confusing itself with the most relevant aspects of existence.

 We could assume that today, art identifies its own semantics in the gestures of everyday life because art and life are equivalent.
-The work of art has widened the boundaries of its representation to immerse itself in the experience of life so to make the contrast between art and non-art increasingly difficult and to create unexpected and unintentional perspectives.
+The work of art has widened the boundaries of its representation to immerse itself in the experience of life so as to make the contrast between art and non-art increasingly difficult and to create unexpected and unintentional perspectives.

 Your latest book Arte transgenica.
-La vita è il medium, focuses on the important artistic developments initiated by the use of genetic engineering techniques.
+La vita è il medium focuses on the important artistic developments initiated by the use of genetic engineering techniques.
 Could you tell us a bit more about the intellectual process behind it?

 My research on transgenic art was born during the PhD at the University of Teramo between 2013 and 2016.
 Some works have encouraged me to deepen the relationship between creativity and genetic engineering.
 In March 2014, I met Professor Alberto T. Estévez at the University of Catalonia in Barcelona.
 He is a well-known architect who deals with the relationship between architecture and science and who conceived the Genetic Barcelona Project with the aim of creating bioluminescent transgenic plants for urban and domestic use.
 It was a very interesting and constructive meeting.
 These studies fascinated me more and more, but over time, I found that there was no specific research on transgenic art.
 Although there were many books and documentation on bio art, there was not a written work gathering all the artists who had used genetic engineering techniques to make works of art.